Ketoconazole: History

 Ketoconazole was discovered in 1976 at Janssen Pharmaceuticals.
 It was patented in 1977, followed by introduction in the United States in July 1981.
 Following its introduction, ketoconazole was the only systemic antifungal available for almost a decade.
 Ketoconazole was introduced as the prototypical medication of the imidazole group of antifungals.
-Oral ketoconazole has been replaced with oral itraconazole for many mycoses.
+Oral ketoconazole has been replaced with oral fluconazole or itraconazole for many mycoses.

-Due to incidence of serious liver toxicity, the use of oral ketoconazole was suspended in France in July 2011 following review.
-This event triggered an evaluation of oral ketoconazole throughout the rest of the European Union as well.
-In 2013, oral ketoconazole was withdrawn in Europe and Australia, and strict restrictions were placed on the use of oral ketoconazole in the United States and Canada.
-Oral ketoconazole is now only indicated for use in these countries when the indication is a severe or life-threatening systemic infection and alternatives are unavailable.
+Due to incidence of serious liver toxicity, the use of oral ketoconazole was suspended in France in July 2011, following review.
+This event triggered an evaluation of oral ketoconazole throughout the rest of the European Union.
+In 2013, oral ketoconazole was withdrawn in the European Union and Australia, and strict restrictions were placed on the use of oral ketoconazole in the United States and Canada.
+Oral ketoconazole is indicated for use in these countries when the indication is a severe or life-threatening systemic infection and alternatives are unavailable.
 However, topical ketoconazole, which does not distribute systemically, is safe and widely used still.

 Ketoconazole HRA was approved for use in the European Union for treatment of Cushing's syndrome in November 2013.